schnerring/schnerring.github.io/content/blog/use-powershell-to-request-quotes-for-azure-reservations/index.md

   - PowerShell
 ---

-Over the weekend, I was on a quest to find the cheapest available Azure Virtual Machine to house my Kubernetes cluster.
+Over the weekend, I was on a quest to find the cheapest available Azure Virtual Machine to house my Azure Kubernetes Service cluster.
 I previously wrote about [optimizing storage cost with Azure Kubernetes Service (AKS)](/blog/reduce-storage-costs-when-deploying-azure-kubernetes-service-clusters-with-terraform), where I talk about the importance of selecting VMs that support [ephemeral OS disks](https://docs.microsoft.com/en-us/azure/virtual-machines/ephemeral-os-disks).
 But what VM type and region should I choose?
 Searching through reservation offers in the Azure Portal turned out to be tedious.
 This time, I'll demonstrate how to find the best offers using PowerShell and export the results to a CSV file.

 <!--more-->